-The Counselling and Wellbeing services are not an emergency services - if you feel you need immediate help, and feel that you cannot wait until our next available assessment appointment (usually 24-48 hours), then you are strongly advised to contact the above services.
+The Mental Health and Wellbeing Service is not an emergency service - if you feel you need immediate help, and feel that you cannot wait until our next available Wellbeing Check in or Pause drop in service, based in the Main Library Lounge then you are strongly advised to contact the above services.

 The following external services may also be useful, dependant on your situation:

 - For support coping with mental health difficulties contact Mind infoline on 0300 123 3393

 - For help dealing with suicidal thoughts or feelings contact HOPELineUK or www.studentsagainstdepression.org